CIRAD - TA A51/PS2

 I study the process of genomic divergence across the evolutionary continuum from genera to species and populations in non-model trees and palms of the tropical rainforest of Amazonia.

-My research is at the interface of three important disciplines: Genomics, Evolutionary Ecology and Biostatistics, including Bayesian modelling.
+My research activities stand at the interface of three important disciplines: Genomics, Evolutionary Ecology and Biostatistics, including Bayesian modelling.

 I take advantage of the recent advances in sequencing and computing to modernize the field of Ecological genetics and develop new and integrative research strategies for the study of non-model species in complex wild systems.